Dental Technology Glossary

 Marketing

-Analytics and workflow tools for tracking and growing referrals from general dentists to endodontic practices.
+Analytics and workflow tools for tracking and growing referrals from general dentists to a specialty practice.

-ERM encompasses the systems used by specialty practices to monitor which GPs refer cases, how many cases per month, case types, production value, and trend direction.
-The goal is to retain existing referrers and grow relationships with under-performing ones — defense-first marketing rather than cold outreach.
+DRM covers the systems specialty practices use to monitor which general dentists refer cases, how many cases per month, case types, production value, and trend direction.
+The goal is to retain existing referrers and strengthen relationships with under-performing ones — defending the referral base rather than cold outreach.

 Reviews